 Laboratory Measurements Carbon and Nitrogen Stable Isotopes C isotopic data of the needles (δ13C) of fully expanded leaf (needle cluster) of each species and accompanying soil samples was obtained.
 Sample fascicles were separated and dried for two days at 60 ◦C ground in a SPEX ball mill (Metuchen, NJ, USA), weighed to +/- 2 mg for leaf tissue and +/- 5 mg for soil using a Cole-Palmer (Vernon Hills, IL, USA) micro analytic balance and rolled in Costech (Valencia, CA, USA) 5 x 9 mm tin capsules.
-C abundance or depletion according to δ13C was used to determine iWUE.
-As a product of carboxylation and diffusion (Lambers Chapin Pons 2006) iWUEδ13C represents δ13C unit/mL-1 percentage of photosynthesis, a sensitive long-term indicator of physiological change, i.e., growth versus stress inoculation.
-Foliar C and N were calculated using elemental analysis.
-Foliar Elemental Analysis and Nutrient Leaf tissue was obtained from excision of basal fascicle bundles at dbh; we acknowledge photosynthetic and nutrient measurements differ according to light environments impacted by the size (height and canopy) of tree subjects.
-50 mL samples of needles were separated, cut and dried for two days at 60 ◦C. Then they were ground in a SPEX ball mill (Metuchen, NJ, USA). sieved to <10 mm and <2 mL were fed to a Perkins Elmer Elemental Analyzer ECS 4100 (Waltham, MA, USA) coupled with a Thermo Delta (Waltham, MA, USA) V+ IR-MS continuous flow isotope ratio mass spectrometer with a universal triple collector.
+C abundance or depletion according to δ13C was used to indicate water use efficiency (iWUEδ13C) (Farquhar et al. 1989).
+Foliar Elemental Analysis Leaf tissue was obtained from excision of basal fascicle bundles at 1.06 m; we acknowledge that leaf nutrients differ according to light environments impacted by the size (height and canopy) of tree subjects.
+50 mL samples of needles were separated, cut and dried for two days at 60 ◦C. Then they were ground in a SPEX ball mill (Metuchen, NJ, USA), sieved to <10 mm, and <2 mL were fed to a Perkins Elmer Elemental Analyzer ECS 4100 (Waltham, MA, USA) coupled with a Thermo Delta (Waltham, MA, USA) V+ IR-MS continuous flow isotope ratio mass spectrometer with a universal triple collector.
 Combustion gasses were separated on a gas chromatograph column, passed through a diluter and reference gas box, and introduced into the spectrometer. submitted for elemental analysis using Leco CN-2000 Carbon-Nitrogen Analyzer (Leco Corp., St. Joseph, MI) to determine C and N concentrations.
 The remainder of the same samples, 35 mL, were submitted for standard plant tissue nutrient analysis using a TJA Model 975 AtomComp ICP-AES (Thermo Jarrell-Ash Corp., Franklin, MA).
 The method comprised submersion in a 5 mL trace-metal-grade HNO3 treatment, then refluxed on hotblock at 80 ◦C for 2 hours and diluted to 25 mL with 0.4 micron PTFE syringe filters.
 Analysis was focused on macro and micro inorganic extractable fractions (Ca, P, K, Mg, Al and Zn).
-Soil Nutrient Soils comprised uniformly similar shallow, homogeneous, low fertility characteristics (varying between .7-2.5 cm) and are usually overlain with rapidly drying needle duff (Day et al 2005) overlaying porous and acidic hornblende granite or Ellsworth schist.
+Soil Nutrients Soils comprised uniformly similar shallow, homogeneous, low fertility characteristics (varying between .7-2.5 cm) and are usually overlain with rapidly drying needle duff (Day et al 2005) overlaying porous and acidic hornblende granite or Ellsworth schist.
 All sites were excavated similarly by hand trowel and soil probe (Accuproducts, Saline, MI, USA); aliquots were extracted from Oa-Ab horizon soil pockets of organic and mineral deposits within 50 cm of the tree base.
 250 mL soil samples were sieved (#10) and measured in 2019.
 Drying was performed in an oven at 100°C for two d.
 Analysis was performed using a modified Mehlich method using inductively coupled plasma spectroscopy, pH measurement via proton activity of a 1:1 slurry and effective soil cation exchange capacity (CEC) via formic acid extraction.
 These methods are described previously (Licht and Smith 2018).
 Bedrock C and N were calculated using elemental analysis.

 Gravimetric Moisture Retention